Your money-making expert. Financial journalist, TV and radio personality.

 The Disclosure and Barring Service (DBS) was established under the Protection of Freedoms Act 2012 and carries out the functions previously undertaken by the Criminal Records Bureau (CRB) for England and Wales and the Independent Safeguarding Authority (ISA) for England, Wales and Northern Ireland.

-The primary role of DBS is to help employers in England and Wales make safer recruitment decisions by issuing criminal records checks and to prevent unsuitable people from working with vulnerable groups who may not be safe to do so.
+The primary role of the DBS is to help employers in England and Wales make recruitment decisions by issuing criminal records checks and to prevent people from working with vulnerable groups who may not be safe to do so.

 Usually, you only really need a DBS check if you’re planning on working with vulnerable people and children, however other jobs might also demand it and this is becoming more and more common.

 When a check has been processed by the DBS the individual will receive a DBS certificate illustrating whether they are cleared to work with particular groups.

 Under the Rehabilitation of Offenders Act of 1974, criminals who have served a prison sentence of less than two and a half years and do not re-offend during a set ‘rehabilitation’ period after their release may have their conviction spent, which means it doesn’t show up any more and is no longer relevant when the person is being considered for most jobs.
 It’s quite complex so you can read more about the DBS filtering system here.

-Generally speaking, if you plan on working with or around children or vulnerable people you will probably need a DBS check.
+Generally speaking, if you plan on working with or around children or vulnerable people you will need a DBS check.
 Employers may wish to look at the DBS eligibility guidance list which runs down most roles that are eligible for a check.
-However, the guidance isn’t comprehensive, and you should contact the DBS if you’re unsure.
+However, the guidance isn’t comprehensive, and you should contact the DBS directly if you’re unsure.